nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 ```

 #### New i2c driver
-SSD1306 and other devices use different frequencies.
+SSD1306 and other devices can use different frequencies.
+This is one of the advantages of the new i2c driver.
 ```
 I2C_NUM_1 --+-- I2C SSD1306 using 400KHz
             +---Any I2C Device using 100KHz